 The adverse effects of immunotherapy generally end up being much less severe after the initial treatment.

-Throughout treatment, the treatment group provides encouraging treatment services, including nutritional assistance, naturopathic assistance, discomfort monitoring, oncology recovery, behavioral health and wellness and spiritual support.
+Throughout treatment, the treatment group provides encouraging treatment services, including nutritional assistance, naturopathic assistance, discomfort monitoring, oncology recovery, behavioral health and wellness, and spiritual support.
 These treatments might help in reducing negative effects and boost the individual’s general quality of life during immunotherapy.

 Types of immunotherapy